Dyspersja/Java-Sha256/README.md

 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000
 00000000 00000000 00000000 00000000 00000000 00000000 00000001 11011000

-## Step 6: Prepare message schedule
+## Step 6: Prepare message schedule.

 Now we move on to the main part of the algorithm.
 In the first part, for each 512-bit block received in the previous steps, we need to prepare a message schedule consisting of 64 words, each 32 bits long.